winverma/dripcult/Readme.md

 # DripCult

 ## About DripCult
 **DripCult** is a sleek and minimalistic fashion-centric website built with **HTML, CSS, and JavaScript**.
-It’s designed to showcase and elevate streetwear culture with smooth animations and responsive design.
+It’s designed to showcase and elevate streetwear culture.

 ## ✨ Features
 - 🔥 **Modern & Responsive UI** – Works seamlessly across devices.
 - 🎨 **Aesthetic Design** – Clean layout with a focus on visuals.
-- 🎭 **Interactive Elements** – Engaging hover effects and animations.
 - ⚡ **Optimized Performance** – Lightweight and fast.
 - 🌍 **SEO-Friendly** – Structured markup for better visibility.